EleriLove/More-Map-Variations-launch-script/README.md

 ``me3 --info`` to test, you should see a bunch of data. don't worry about it, if you don't you're going to either need to install it to your path if you want to (unnecessary for this) run it from desktop mode.

-however the next steps are most important you can find wherever me3 is installed with this command ``which md3`` make sure the output of this states /home/deck/.local/bin/me3 if it does you're golden and can download the mod and place it in your documents folder, that's where I put it and that's where this script expects it. if it's not there be sure to edit the script or the location of the mod.
+however the next steps are most important you can find wherever me3 is installed with this command ``which me3`` make sure the output of this states /home/deck/.local/bin/me3 if it does you're golden and can download the mod and place it in your documents folder, that's where I put it and that's where this script expects it. if it's not there be sure to edit the script or the location of the mod.

 https://www.nexusmods.com/eldenringnightreign/mods/578

+download and extract the folder to your /home/deck/Documents folder

 after this download the script, you can place this ANYWHERE on your steamdeck,